Android Central Verdict

 Meta Quest 3S: Controllers and hand tracking

 The Meta Quest 3S and Quest 3 use identical controllers.
-These new controllers ditch the LED ring and tighten up some ergonomics for a much smaller profile than the Quest 2's controllers.
-Tracking is still done with LEDs, though, which are situated around the controller face and handles.
+They ditch the Quest 2's LED ring and tighten up some ergonomics for a much smaller profile.
+The tracking LEDs are situated around the controller face and handles, instead.

-Tracking is enhanced through better camera positioning around the headset—particularly the lower side-mounted cameras, which can see better along the sides and below the headset than on the Quest 2—and Meta's Horizon OS, which fills in any visual tracking gaps with gyro sensor data from inside the controller and an AI algorithm that predicts hand position based on arm and shoulder movements.
+Tracking is enhanced through better camera positioning around the headset; they're placed better along the sides and bottom than the Quest 2 for wider tracking range.
+Plus, Meta's Horizon OS fills in any visual tracking gaps with gyro sensor data from inside the controller and an AI algorithm that predicts hand position based on arm and shoulder movements.

 Each controller is powered by a single AA battery.
-Based on my extended usage of the Quest 3 over the past year, you'll only need to swap them out once every two months or so, depending on how often you play.
+Based on my past year with the headset, you'll only need to swap them out once every two months or so, depending on how often you play.
 I recommend picking up these cheap Amazon Basics rechargeable AA batteries for a few bucks so you can keep reusing them.

 Each controller has a battery door that can be swapped out for any number of excellent controller accessories, like these AMVR controller grips, which add grip and help balance the controllers better with a handy hand strap.
 I find these controllers to be a tad too small for comfort, so getting a pair of grips helps offset the weight and add substantial comfort for just a few bucks.

-Quest 3S also supports what's called Inside-Out Body Tracking, which only a handful of games currently support.
-However, developers may start to use it more now that another Quest headset supports the feature.
-With this, in-game character movements will feel more realistic as the headset can properly align the virtual character's torso, shoulders, and arms with your actual movements in real life.
+Quest 3S also supports what's called Inside-Out Body Tracking.
+With this, in-game character movements feel more realistic as the headset can properly align the virtual character's torso, shoulders, and arms with your actual movements in real life.

 Meta Quest 3S has also been outfitted with two IR illuminators on the front, positioned on the outside of each triple camera array on the front.
 This is a new feature for any Quest headset and allows the Quest 3S to see completely in the dark, provided you're in a small enough room.